cnnrbrn/feu-js-frameworks/module-3/lesson-1.md

 First we import `React` from the package `react`.
 We need to import `React` any time we use JSX.

-Then the `logo` `.svg` file is imported, and finally a `.css` file.
+Then the `logo.svg` file is imported, and finally a `.css` file.
 Importing a `.css` file like this has the same effect as linking to a CSS file in the head of an HTML page.

 Next is the `App` function.